New Year’s Traditions From Around The World

 Greece follows a weird tradition to welcome New Year, card and dice games are played at home as well as in the casinos and it is believed that this will bring happiness on the winner’s end.

 To symbolize happiness and good luck in the New Year, Chinese celebrants paint their front doors red.
-In general, red colors New Year’s Eve in China, with red packets of money for children, red rackets for married couples, and red lanterns.
+In general, red colors are New Year’s Eve in China, with red packets of money for children, red rackets for married couples, and red lanterns.

-Japan follows Buddhist belief and people used to ring bells 108 times, based on the belief that it brings cleanness.
+Japan follows Buddhist beliefs and people used to ring bells 108 times, based on the belief that it brings cleanness.
 It is also believed that smiling and going into the New Year happily will bring good luck.

 United States Of America

 Americans in the South eat black-eyed peas on New Year’s Day for good luck.
 They believe that by consuming these black-eyed peas, the upcoming year will bring fortune for them.

 In Egypt, like other Arab and Islamic countries, we celebrate the New Year as the birthday of the prophet “Muhammad”, as he was born on the 12th of Rabie 1st (according to Arabic months) more than 1464 years ago.
 Other traditions of the season include the making of New Year’s resolutions.

 Traditionally, it was thought that one could affect the luck they would have throughout the coming year by what they did or eat on the first day of the year.
 For that reason, it has become common for folks to celebrate the first few minutes of a brand new year in the company of family and friends.
 Parties often last into the middle of the night after the ringing in of a new year.

 In Greece, people associate onions with rebirth and development, so they hang them on their doors to make sure they continue to grow in the new year.